Rugal/rugal.github.com/_posts/2015/2015-04-26-apply-and-map-in-clojure.md

 {%endhighlight%}
 There are 3 elements in `data`, `map` calls `println` for each element.

-Whereas `appy` just call function once, but extract all elements from collection first.
+Whereas `appy` just call function once, but extract all elements from collection before calling.
 {%highlight clojure%}
 (apply println data)

 ;[1 2 3] [1 3 4] [1 5 6]
 ;nil
 {%endhighlight%}
-Here only 1 line of printing.
+Here only has 1 line of printing.

 Some more experiments:
 {%highlight clojure%}